 The Kaplan-Meier estimator is the most widely used estimator of the survival curve.
-Unlike the situation with Normally distributed data or binary data, where estimation of parameters is straightforward, we have just seen that the main estimator for survival analysis is quite complicated to compute.
-Partly for this reason, and partly because of the increasing technical complexity involved, we will not dwell long on further aspects of survival analysis, such as the survival analogues of hypothesis tests.
-However, one of these is frequently encountered in the literature and a brief description is in order.
+Unlike the situation with Normally distributed data or binary data, where estimation of parameters is straightforward, the main estimator for survival analysis is quite it self quite complicated to compute.
+Partly for this reason, and partly because of the increasing technical complexity involved, we will not dwell long on the survival analogue of the t-test and χ^2 test.
+However, it is frequently encountered in the literature and a brief description is in order.